Dynamic Link Network Emulation: a Model-based Design: Emulator Architecture

-In this paper, we discuss our emulation platform, whose main goal is building fast and flexible software-based scenarios to test and qualify novel algorithms or protocols while meeting requirements such as realism, reproducibility, and representativeness.
-The design is based on well-known state-of-the-art technologies, such as virtualization (both hypervisor-based and container-based) or Linux kernel features (namespaces).
+Our emulation platform design and architecture is based on well-known state-of-the-art technologies presented above, such as virtualization (VMs and containers) and Linux kernel features (namespaces or cgroups).
 When combined efficiently, these technologies provide excellent capabilities for the emulation of a diverse set of network topologies alongside the dynamic links and interconnected network devices.
-The emulation platform design and architecture, shown in Figure~\ref{fig:emulator_architecture}, consists of several independent, flexible and configurable components.
+The emulation platform architecture, shown in Figure~\ref{fig:emulator_architecture}, consists of several independent, flexible and configurable components.
 We describe each of these components in detail in the following paragraphs.

 The \textbf{Emulator Manager} is the main component and the central processing unit.
 It has a single instance per physical machine and it is composed of several independent modules in charge of the management, deployment and verification of the emulator components for a given network description (input for the emulation).
 In addition, it is responsible for providing, within the same physical host, the containers or virtual machines required for each emulated device as well as their own emulated network specifications.